AscendingPassage.com HOME PAGE.

 three or four thousand years ago.
 And how like it is to a holiday of

-the people of to-day!
+the people of today!
 Along the route of the procession are ranged

 on their hands and twist themselves into all kinds of contortions.